aeternity/aepp-sdk-js/docs/guides/aens.md

 const name = 'example.chain'

-// this signature will allow the contract to perform a pre-claim on your behalf const preClaimSig = await aeSdk.signDelegationToContract(contractAddress)
+// this signature will allow the contract to perform a pre-claim on your behalf const preClaimSig = await aeSdk.signDelegationToContract(contractAddress, { isOracle: false })

 // this signature will allow the contract to perform
 // any name related transaction for a specific name that you own